dyne/docs/src/dynebolic/docs/getting_started.md

 ## Streaming Media

 Now that you have worked hard on your media, be it a podcast, experimental video, music, or sound art, you might feel the need to get it out there in the world.
-As far as streaming media goes, *dyne:bolic*'s Streaming Activity has you covered.
+As far as streaming media goes, *dynebolic*'s Streaming Activity has you covered.

 ### OBS Studio